 - Cilantro

-- Limes or lime juice
+- Lime wedges or lime juice

 - Green onions

-How to make this Vegan:
+How to make this recipe vegan:

-You can easily make this recipe vegan by replacing the honey with a vegan sweetener such as maple syrup, or agave nectar.
+You can easily make this recipe vegan by replacing the honey with a vegan sweetener such as maple syrup or agave nectar.
 Other meat alternatives such as seitan can be used, or protein can be left out entirely.

 Also, you’ll want to remove the eggs entirely or use a vegan egg substitute.